Breathe better. Feel balanced.

 2 to 3 times per week is ideal.
 Benefits can be felt from the first session and amplify with regularity.

-Yes, evening sophrologie activates the parasympathetic system and reinforces the memory of the relaxation state, facilitating sleep onset.
+Yes, evening breathwork activates the parasympathetic system and reinforces the memory of the relaxation state, facilitating sleep onset.